The Mynah Birds: History

 The Mynah Birds grew out of a 1964 group fronted by Jimmy "Liver" Livingston (born February 28, 1941, Nova Scotia; died June 1, 2002) and also including guitarist Ian Goble, drummer Rick Cameron, organist John Goadsby (aka Goldy McJohn) and bassist Nick Kassbaum (aka Nick St. Nicholas).

 In the early 1960s, a 15-year-old singer named James Johnson signed up for the U.S. Naval Reserves.
 When called up for active service in August 1964, he went to Canada and made his way to Toronto, Ontario.
 There he almost immediately got into an altercation on Yonge Street.
 As he tells it in his autobiography, Johnson was rescued from a beating by a couple of local musicians, Levon Helm and Garth Hudson of Levon and the Hawks, who would achieve legendary status as the Band.
 Hudson and Helm took the shaken young sailor to a local bar, where he jumped up onstage with the band playing at the time.
 That group was impressed enough that they invited him to join them, and renamed themselves the Sailorboys.

 Johnson quickly built a rapport with many of the Toronto music scene's busiest performers.
-One of them was Shirley Matthews, a local celebrity at the time: she’d had a big Canadian hit with “Big Town Boy” the previous year.
+One of them was Shirley Matthews, a local celebrity at the time: she’d had a big Canadian hit with "Big Town Boy" the previous year.
 Matthews, learning that Johnson was a fugitive and in danger of being found out, suggested he call himself Ricky Matthews (or Ricky James Matthews), after a cousin of hers who had died.
 At some point, the Sailorboys changed their name to the Mynah Birds, though the lineup shifted frequently.

 An amended line-up, comprising Rick James, St. Nicholas, Rick Cameron and guitarist Frank Arnel (aka Frank Iozzo), recorded "The Mynah Birds Song" for Columbia Records in late 1964 as a prospective single.
 However, the track was not deemed strong enough and a new track, "The Mynah Birds Hop", was recorded for the A-side.
 The second track saw James and Livingston trading vocals, backed by St Nicholas, Arnel, McJohn and drummer Richie Grand (born June 11, 1945 in Toronto, Ontario).
 The single was released in Canada in early 1965, but was not a hit.

 Shortly thereafter, Bruce Palmer joined the band in an unusual bass-player swap: Jack London & The Sparrows gave up Palmer to get Mynah Birds bassist St. Nicholas.
-Shortly after, a major split in the group left Matthews and Palmer to put together a new version of The Mynah Birds.
-In essence they absorbed a band from Brantford, Ontario, called the Bunkies - drummer Rickman Mason (born 1945) and guitarists Tom Morgan (born 1944) and John Taylor (1946 - 2002).
+Shortly after, a major split in the group left Rick James and Bruce Palmer to put together a new version of The Mynah Birds.
+In essence they absorbed a band from Brantford, Ontario, called the Bunkies - drummer Rickman Mason (born 1945) and guitarists Tom Morgan (born 1944) and John Taylor (1946–2002).
 Morgan was replaced by Neil Young in January 1966.
 (Singer Jimmy Livingson, after leaving The Mynah Birds in April 1965, joined The Muddy Yorks and then The Just Us, which evolved into The Tripp.)